IntersectAustralia/dc12c/manual/_posts/0000-04-04-change-role.md

 From the admin tab, click "List Users".

-(TODO image)

-Click "Edit role" next to the user you wish to activate/deactivate.
+1. Click "Edit role" next to the user you wish to activate/deactivate.

-(TODO image)

-Select the new role and click Save.
+2. Select the new role and click Save.

-(TODO image)
+{% pic editrole %}

 The new access level will take effect immediately.